pixl8/Preside-CMS/support/docs/source/devguides/richeditor.rst

         // default settings
         settings.ckeditor.defaults = {
-              width       = "auto"                                // default width of the editor, in pixels if numeric , height      = 400                                   // default height of the editor, in pixels if numeric , toolbar     = "full"                                // default toolbar set, see below , stylesheets = [ "/specific/richeditor/", "/core/" ] // array of stylesheets to be included in editor body , configFile  = "/ckeditorExtensions/config.js"       // path is relative to the compiled assets folder
+              width       = "auto"                                // default width of the editor, in pixels if numeric , minHeight   = "auto"                                // default height of the editor, in pixels if numeric , maxHeight   = 600                                   // maximum autogrow height of the editor, in pixels if numeric
+            , toolbar     = "full"                                // default toolbar set, see below , stylesheets = [ "/specific/richeditor/", "/core/" ] // array of stylesheets to be included in editor body
+            , configFile  = "/ckeditorExtensions/config.js"       // path is relative to the compiled assets folder